 "My clients love the personal touches: little chocolates on the bed pillows and a small vase of fresh flowers on the kitchen counter," Garcia says.
 It keeps them coming back, she stresses, and makes her company unique.
 "Learn and grow from each experience, good and bad, and be flexible," Wright advises.

-Think about incorporating some of the 8 Additional Services Housekeepers Can Perform »
+When you're ready to grow your housekeeping business, think about incorporating some of these 8 Additional Services Housekeepers Can Perform .

 Balance your Time